xster/flutter-wiki/Issue-hygiene.md

 Bugs assigned to a specific bucket are bugs we are intended to address by a particular date.
 Any bug assigned to a bucket should have a specific dedicated assignee as well.

+Contributors working to address an issue should self-assign the issue to a relevant bucket to indicate to others when you anticipate completing the issue.
+Buckets are a statement of what we anticipate doing and when, and thus concrete; they are not aspirational, in that simply assigning an issue to a bucket without the commitment of its assignee will not further work on the issue on its own.
+(See “Assigning Issues”, below.)

 ### Other milestones

 The "Scheduled customer work" milestone indicates issues that we are intending to fix